2008 Milwaukee mayoral election

 The 2008 Milwaukee mayoral election was held on Tuesday, April 1, 2008, to elect the mayor for Milwaukee.
 Tom Barrett was reelected.

 Municipal elections in Wisconsin are non-partisan.

-The sole opponent of Barrett was Andrew J. Shaw, a nightclub owner.
+The sole opponent of Barrett was Andrew J. Shaw, a nightclub owner and attorney.
+Shaw was Asian American, and if elected would have been the first Asian-American mayor of the city.